joshbrew/3D_Fractals_Gamma_Stepping/README.md

 Point cloud render while walking gamma to produce each layer.
 Workers + ThreeJS, not the most efficient but it works pretty well!

+You can play around with nearly 50 different fractals.

 ### [Try me](https://codepen.io/mootytootyfrooty/pen/dPoZqpa)

 Inspired by https://codepen.io/setz/pen/gbpXoqw which uses a funky gamma modifier computation of the mandelbrot.